-- Work 3 chains, 1 single crochet into the equivalent space in the opposite square.
+- Work 3 chains and 1 single crochet into the equivalent space in the opposite square.

-- 2 chain,1 single crochet into opposite space - and so on.
+- Work 2 chains and 1 single crochet into opposite space - and so on.
 Keep going like this until all the squares are joined.

 How to Join Granny Squares - In Conclusion

-This article discusses just six methods of joining your crochet squares to make a full blanket.
-There are many more, but they are really rather complicated!
-I am sure that you will find a method that suits you out of these six options!
 Give each one a try before you decide which one suits you the best, both in the manner of construction and in final appearance.
-You may decide to use a different one for the next blanket you make, and yet another further down the line!
+You may decide to use a different one for the next blanket you make and yet another further down the line!
 Each method has its own merits.
 Happy Crocheting!

 Granny Square Projects